AnikatsuAnime/Anikatsu/README.md

   <p align="center">
     Demo <a href="https://anikatsu.free.nf">https://anikatsu.free.nf</a> <br>
     This is a PHP application used for browsing, searching and watching anime .
-The application is built on top of GogoAnimeAPI (<a href="">API REPO</a>)
+The application is built on top of GogoAnimeAPI (<a href="https://github.com/KirixenYT/anime-api">API REPO</a>)
   </p>
 </p>